mui/material-ui/docs/data/material/components/material-icons/material-icons.md

 <hr/>

-Browse through all the icons and find the one you need!
+Browse through the icons below to find the one you need.
 The search below support synonyms－for example, try searching for "hamburger" or "logout".

 {{"demo": "SearchIcons.js", "hideToolbar": true, "bg": true}}